How to Detect Fake Scrum?

 Digital Software Product Development

 The software industry has created and promoted agile and Scrum approaches.
 A development department is responsible for delivering working software each sprint.
-Accordingly to the Scrum Guide, a potentially shippable product is the increment result produced multiple times per week.
+Accordingly to the Scrum, a potentially shippable product is the increment result produced multiple times per week.

 You can easily detect fake Scrum and incompetent software development teams: